Get free ebooK with 50 must do coding Question for Product Based Companies solved

-The finalize method in Java is a method that is called by the garbage collector before an object is a garbage collected.
-This method can be overridden by subclasses to perform any necessary cleanup before the object is destroyed.
+The Java finalize method is a method that gets invoked by the garbage collector before an object is marked for garbage collection.
+It provides an opportunity for subclasses to implement custom cleanup operations before the object is destroyed.

-The finalize method in java is defined in the Object class, which is the parent class of all Java classes.
-In this article, we will discuss the finalize() method in detail, including its syntax, usage, and best practices.
+The finalize method is defined in the Object class, the superclass of all Java classes.
+In this article, we will delve into the details of the finalize() method, covering its syntax, usage, and recommended practices.

 The syntax of the finalize() method is simple and straightforward.
 It has the following signature: